deeplearning4j/deeplearning4j/programmingguide/04_conv.md

 # DeepLearning4j: Convolutional Network Example

 In this chapter, you will learn the process of training a convolutional network.
 This example will be based on the [AnimalClassification.java](https://github.com/deeplearning4j/dl4j-examples/blob/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/convolution/AnimalsClassification.java) program and associated data is available [here](https://github.com/deeplearning4j/dl4j-examples/tree/master/dl4j-examples/src/main/resources/animals).
+We'll cover the following phases:

 - [**Data and ETL**](#ETL)
 - [**Building a Convolutional Network**](#Building)